sunfounder/galaxy-rvr/docs/source/lesson1_history.rst

-Lesson 1 Understanding the Mars Rover
+Lesson 1 Unveiling the Mars Rover
 ========================================

+Welcome to Lesson 1: Understanding the Mars Rover.
+Today, we dive into the thrilling world of Mars rovers—our remote explorers on the Red Planet.
+We will learn about their evolution, their functions, and the technological marvels that they are.
+Furthermore, you'll channel your creativity to design your own rover and hone your presentation skills by explaining your unique design.
+Get ready to explore Mars from your classroom!

 Learning Objectives
 -------------------------
 * Gain an understanding of the evolution and purpose of Mars rovers
-* Learn about the key design features and mechanisms of Mars rovers
-* Explore the science and technology behind how Mars rovers work
 * Express creativity by designing your own Mars rover
 * Enhance presentation skills by sharing and explaining your rover design